LucasBaerenwald/SpringToSPF/README.md

 # SpringToSPF

-For SpringToSPF to work, you need to add the jpf-core and jpf-symbc jars to the project dependencies.
+For SpringToSPF to work, you need to add the jpf-core and jpf-symbc jars to the project dependencies and their dependencies (lib-folders).